Home Chemistry Heat Energy Free Energy

 ∴ dG = VdP − SdT

-It is another basic thermodynamic Gibbs free energy equation.
+The above equation provides another basic thermodynamic Gibbs free energy formula.

 For an isothermal process,